 Alison Jane Interviews Gunda Hafner the creative director of a new, Made in Britain, eco-conscious, artisan, luxe fashion house destined to put Surrey not Mayfair on the fashion map.

 The eponymous, Gunda Hafner SS 17 Summer collection features a whimsical, exclamation mark collection, clashing luxe sportswear shapes with I want you now, delightfully poodle-like, colour pop, heirloom knitwear pieces to treasure and wear again and again, like the best friend you can’t live without.

 Have I told that each piece is lovingly handmade in her tiny home studio, from nature’s finest, breathable materials: silk, wool, linen, alpaca, cotton and cashmere?
-She has even dreamt up a glam, charismatic alternative to fur, using a luxuriant, curly alpaca yarn.
-Yes, it is artisan, and eco-friendly, but it all looks more St Tropez than down on the farm, hippy dippy hair shirt.
+She has even dreamt up a glam, charismatic alternative to fur, using luxuriant, curly alpaca yarn.
+Yes, it is artisan, and eco-friendly, but it all looks more St Tropez than down on the farm, hippy-dippy hair shirt.